OuhscBbmc/data-science-practices-1/ch-style.md

 #### Define the dataset when in doubt {#style-naming-datasets-define}

 If it's potentially unclear to a new reader, use a comment immediately before the dataset's initial use.
+The [grain](#style-naming-datasets-grain) is frequently the most important characteristic to document.

 ```r
 # `ds_client_enroll`: